Valnkw/Java-Notes/README.md

-# Shapes
+# Notes + Projects I have done in Java
- testing and manipulating shape objects
+from testing and manipulating shape objects to interfaces and absraction